bluzphp/composer-plugin/README.md

 ### Remove module
-For remove the module, you must run the command:
+To remove the module, run the command:

     $ composer remove bluzphp/bluz-options-module